Linuxbrew/brew/docs/Formula-Cookbook.md

     option "with-foo", "Compile with foo bindings" # This overrides the generated description if you want to depends_on "foo" => :optional # Generated description would otherwise be "Build with foo support"
     ```
-* Some [`Requirement`][6]s can also take a string specifying their minimum version that the formula depends on.
+* Some [`Requirement`](https://www.rubydoc.info/github/Homebrew/brew/master/Requirement)s can also take a string specifying their minimum version that the formula depends on.

-We frown on [`option`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#option-class_method)s in Homebrew/homebrew-core as they are not tested by CI.
+We frown on [`option`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#option-class_method)s in Homebrew/homebrew-core as they are not tested by CI.

 ### Specifying conflicts with other formulae

-Sometimes there’s hard conflict between formulae, and it can’t be avoided or circumvented with [`keg_only`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#keg_only-class_method).
+Sometimes there’s hard conflict between formulae, and it can’t be avoided or circumvented with [`keg_only`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#keg_only-class_method).

-A good example formula for minor conflict is [mbedtls](https://github.com/Homebrew/homebrew-core/blob/master/Formula/mbedtls.rb), which ships and compiles a "Hello World" executable.
-This is obviously non-essential to `mbedtls`’s functionality, and conflict with the popular GNU `hello` formula would be overkill, so we just [remove it](https://github.com/Homebrew/homebrew-core/blob/ae2206f3e5bb2a7c0065ae1b164d2d011b85858b/Formula/mbedtls.rb#L27-L28) during the installation process.
+A good example formula for minor conflict is [`mbedtls`](https://github.com/Homebrew/homebrew-core/blob/master/Formula/mbedtls.rb), which ships and compiles a "Hello World" executable.
+This is obviously non-essential to `mbedtls`’s functionality, and conflict with the popular GNU [`hello`](https://github.com/Homebrew/homebrew-core/blob/master/Formula/hello.rb) formula would be overkill, so we just [remove it](https://github.com/Homebrew/homebrew-core/blob/966273060ad507fea490bd931971963de8b1a1dc/Formula/mbedtls.rb#L30-L31) during the installation process.

-[pdftohtml](https://github.com/Homebrew/homebrew-core/blob/master/Formula/pdftohtml.rb) provides an example of a serious
+[`pdftohtml`](https://github.com/Homebrew/homebrew-core/blob/master/Formula/pdftohtml.rb) provides an example of a serious
-conflict, where both formula ship an identically-named binary that is essential to functionality, so a [`conflicts_with`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#conflicts_with-class_method) is preferable.
+conflict, where both formula ship an identically-named binary that is essential to functionality, so a [`conflicts_with`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#conflicts_with-class_method) is preferable.

-As a general rule, [`conflicts_with`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#conflicts_with-class_method) should be a last-resort option.
+As a general rule, [`conflicts_with`](https://www.rubydoc.info/github/Homebrew/brew/master/Formula#conflicts_with-class_method) should be a last-resort option.
 It’s a fairly blunt instrument.

 The syntax for a conflict that can’t be worked around is: